Who Could Benefit?

 Many families have more than one child who could benefit from home visiting.
-If we estimate the number of individual children rather than families, we find 23.2 million children could potentially benefit from home visiting.
-This number includes—
+If we estimate the number of individual children rather than families, we find more than 23 million children could potentially benefit from home visiting.
+This number includes approximately—

 Home visiting has great potential to improve the lives of all young children and families, yet limited resources restrict the number that receive services.
 As a result, most home visiting services are geared toward particular subpopulations, including families with infants, low-income families, young mothers, and expectant mothers.

 Other priority populations include—

 - Single mothers

 - Parents with low education